-The Department of Commerce acknowledges the traditional custodians throughout Western Australia and their continuing connection to the land, waters and community.
+The Department of Mines, Industry Regulation and Safety acknowledges the traditional custodians throughout Western Australia and their continuing connection to the land, waters and community.
 We pay our respects to all members of the Aboriginal and Torres Strait Islander communities and their culture.

 Did you know the Kangaroo Paw has 11 species (and 23 sub species) of Anigozanthos and 1 species of Macropidia (the Black Kangaroo Paw).